 Mississippi designated the white-tailed deer (Odocoileus virginianus) as official state land mammal in 1974 (along with Mississippi's state water mammal, the bottlenose dolphin).
 In 1997 the red fox was also recognized as a mammal symbol of Mississippi.
 All State Mammals

-An animal of incredible beauty and power, white-tailed deer are able to run up to 40 miles per hour, jump 9 foot fences, and swim 13 miles per hour.
+An animal of graceful beauty and power, white-tailed deer are able to run up to 40 miles per hour, jump 9 foot fences, and swim 13 miles per hour.
 The white underside of the deer's tail waves when running and is flashed as a warning when danger is sensed.
-Both native Americans and settlers relied on the white-tailed deer for buckskin and food.
+Both Native Americans and settlers relied on the white-tailed deer for buckskin and food.

-The elegant white-tailed deer is the most popular official state mammal (eleven states: Arkansas, Illinois, Michigan, Mississippi, Nebraska, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin).
+The elegant white-tailed deer is the most popular state mammal (an official symbol of eleven states: Arkansas, Illinois, Michigan, Mississippi, Nebraska, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin).